lshieh1/minesweeper/README.md

 the algorithms for clearing buttons that are 0, and calculating how many bombs around each square

+## Technologies Used
+-JavaScript
+-HTML/CSS

+## Unsolved Problems
+-When you click anywhere on the board after dying or winning, it goes back to a smiley face.

 ## Links and Resources  (Anything you've looked up so far or are thinking about using.)
 http://minesweeperonline.com/